Finding a Top Financial Advisor Firm in Pasadena, California

 The Sterling Group has millions in assets under management, mostly on a discretionary basis.
 The team includes one chartered financial consultant (ChFC) and one certified financial planner (CFP).
 Investment advisory services are charged on a fee-only basis, but advisors who are also registered representatives of broker-dealers or licensed insurance agents may receive commissions in their other capacities.
 While this may present a potential conflict of interest, the firm is bound by its fiduciary duty to represent the best interests of the client.

 The Sterling Group Background

-Investment advisory services are on a fee basis, but advisors who are also registered representatives of broker-dealers or licensed insurance agents may receive commissions in their other capacities.
 In addition to its portfolio management programs, the firm offers financial planning and consulting that can cover investment planning, retirement planning, estate planning, charitable planning, education funding, corporate and personal tax planning, insurance analysis and more.
 The Sterling Group also offers a wrap fee program, where transaction and other costs are included in one fee.

 The Sterling Group Investment Strategy

 The Sterling Group believes, as it notes, that “over the long term, a consistent strategy that is meticulously followed will provide the best opportunity for the best return.”
 When constructing portfolios, it uses stocks, options, fixed-income securities, mutual funds, real estate investment trusts, and exchange-traded funds (ETFs).
 In certain situations, it may turn to hedge funds, high-yield debt, managed futures and other more complex or specialized instruments.